 The Mortgage Loans have been serviced by servicers other than the Servicer prior to the Closing Date under servicing standards set forth in the Guide or as otherwise set forth by Freddie Mac.
-There is a risk that the prior servicers may not have followed such requirements, which may result in the Mortgage Loans experiencing a higher rate of Realized Losses than if the Mortgage Loans had been serviced in accordance with the standards set forth in the Guide or as otherwise set forth by Freddie Mac.
+There is a risk that the prior servicers may not have followed such requirements, which may result in such Mortgage Loans experiencing a higher rate of Realized Losses than if the Mortgage Loans had been serviced in accordance with the standards set forth by Freddie Mac.